 As the carbon markets evolve, the financial sector’s more systematic and standardized approach to risk can play a crucial role to build a solid foundation for market growth.

-Magnus Drewelies is Founder and CEO at CEEZER, and remarkably well-versed in covering COPs.
 CEEZER connects carbon credit buyers and vetted global climate project developers to efficiently manage credit portfolios for optimal impact.
-To explore how our platform can enhance your climate strategy, connect with him on LinkedIn or drop him a message here.
+To explore how our platform can enhance your climate strategy, please get in touch with us or book a demo today.